 Electric car and plug-in hybrid insurance

-An electric car driver can choose from one of the general insurance companies who have looked at the market and are able to offer insurance for these vehicles or to go to a ‘specialist insurer’ who have a deep understanding of the market and can often offer a better value premium.
-See bottom of page for examples of both types of insurance company.
+An electric car driver should choose from one of the general insurance companies that have looked at the market and are able to offer insurance for these vehicles.
+Alternatively, drivers could go to a ‘specialist insurer’. see the bottom of the page for examples of both types of insurance - general and specialist.

 Calculating electric car and plug-in hybrid premiums

-Added to this with new models coming to the market nearly every month – not every insurer will have the resources available to research these new models and the advances in performance.
-For them, it’s often better to stick with what they know – the ‘standard vehicle’ market.
+With new electric car models coming to the market nearly every month, not every insurer will have the resources to research these new models and the advances in performance.
+For them, it's often better to stick with what they know – the standard vehicle market.
 There are plenty of diesel superminis out there with more than enough historical data.

-With a specialist electric car and plug-in hybrid insurance schemes, driving this type of vehicle is looked upon favourably by the Insurer.
-They want to insure drivers like you!
-You have made a conscientious and ethical choice in the type vehicle that you drive and some schemes view this as a decision of a responsible and considerate driver.
-These types of drivers care about their vehicles and the way they drive them – and research received back from specialist schemes so far verify this.
+With specialist electric car and plug-in hybrid insurance schemes, driving this type of vehicle is looked upon favourably by the insurer.
+You have made a conscientious and ethical choice in the type of vehicle that you drive, and some schemes view this as a decision of a responsible and considerate driver.
+These types of drivers are thought to care about their vehicles and the way they drive them – and research received back from specialist schemes so far verifies this.

 General insurer vs specialist electric and PHEV scheme